-7.1 Are there processes in place to ensure that, when appropriate, partners and stakeholders have visibility into agency geospatial data management activities (e.g., collection, integration, maintenance, dissemination, and preservation)?
-(Select all that apply - see Appendix A for complete list of optional responses)
+- 7.1 Are there processes in place to ensure that, when appropriate, partners and stakeholders have visibility into agency geospatial data management activities (e.g., collection, integration, maintenance, dissemination, and preservation)?
+(Select all that apply) - Yes.

-• Yes.
 There are processes in place, but some mission areas do not have requirements for geospatial data management partnerships.

 7.1.a If yes or partial to Question 7.1, which external partners and stakeholders are involved in data management activities?
-(Select all that apply - see Appendix A for complete list of optional responses)
+(Select all that apply)